 The Boiler Guide website advises that as of 1st April 2005, every household has to switch over to a condensing gas boiler when the old one needs replacing.
 From 1st April 2007, this also included oil-fired boilers.
 Since 1st April 2005, newly fitted condensing boilers must have a Seasonal Efficiency of Domestic Boilers in the UK (SEDBUK) efficiency rating of either A or B.

 8. Which washing machine settings do you use?

 If your clothes only need a light wash, you could reduce your energy usage by choosing the appropriate setting on your washing machine.

 The Which? website points out that washing machines are required to have a 20°C setting in the UK, as a measure to help save energy.
 In the same article, it found using a 20°C cottons program instead of 40°C could reduce running costs by an average of 62%.

 However, certain items should be washed at a higher temperature for hygiene reasons.
 The NHS website states that items such as sports clothes, cloths used in food preparation, and shared towels count as high risk.
-It advises that these should be washed at 60°C.

 9. Use solar panels to supply your energy

 You could install solar panels on the roof of your property to lower your energy bills.
 The Energy Saving Trust highlights three main benefits of solar panels:

 - They can help to cut your electricity bills

 - You may receive payments for extra energy you generate